rowanjb/rowanjb.github.io/_pages/about.md

   * [*At the Mountains of Madness*](https://en.wikipedia.org/wiki/At_the_Mountains_of_Madness) by H. P. Lovecraft
   * *A Farewell to Ice: A Report from the Arctic* by Peter Wadhams

 In early 2024, I finished my MSc in [Earth and Atmospheric Sciences](https://www.ualberta.ca/earth-sciences/index.html) at the University of Alberta.
 My focus was deep convection in the Labrador Sea, which I studied using the [NEMO ocean model](https://www.nemo-ocean.eu) under the supervision of [Dr. Paul Myers](https://apps.ualberta.ca/directory/person/pmyers).
-A paper on this work, or maybe even two, ought to come out at some point in the not-too-distant future (I just have to finish them first).
+A paper on this work, or maybe even two, ought to come out at some point in the not-too-distant future.
 My background before oceanography was in the tangetially-related field of [Ocean and Naval Architectural Engineering](https://www.mun.ca/engineering/ona/).
-(I still think boats are cool, especially sailboats, but I have no interest in designing them!)